kuzudb/kuzu-docs/src/content/docs/cypher/import-export-db.md

 ---
-title: EXPORT/IMPORT DATABASE
+title: Migrating databases
 ---

-The import/export database feature is useful for migrating data between different versions of Kùzu without the need to manually write DDL and COPY statements.
+You can migrate databases between different versions without manually writing DDL and COPY statements.
 Note that because the storage layer of Kùzu can change between versions, the import/export is not guaranteed to be compatible between versions of Kùzu that are very far apart.

 ## Export database